jgosmann/psyrun/doc/source/guide.rst

  'sum': [4, 5, 5, 6]}

 This will evaluate each set of parameters serially.
-If the evaluated function itself is not parallelized it is probably more efficient to do the evaluation for different sets of parameter values in parallel.
+If the evaluated function itself is not parallelized, it is probably more efficient to do the evaluation for different sets of parameter values in parallel.
 If you have `joblib <https://pythonhosted.org/joblib/>`_ installed and your function can be pickled (e.g., it can be imported from a Python module), you can use